 Entrepreneur Megan J. Smith's Commencement Address to Bard College's Class of 2018

-The award-winning tech entrepreneur addressed Bard graduates on May 26, 2018.
+Award-winning tech entrepreneur Megan J. Smith addressed Bard graduates on May 26, 2018.

 I first just want to say welcome to all of you, the parents and family and friends and everybody who supported this incredible class; to you, the faculty who have worked with them; and of course to all of you, the incredible class from Bard 2018.
 Congratulations.